valantic-CEC-Deutschland-GmbH/spryker_deptrac/README.md

 *   **Improves code understanding:** Highlights potential dependency issues and facilitates better comprehension of code structure.

 ## How to Use Deptrac with Spryker:
-1. Composer install deptrac: `composer require valantic-spryker/deptrac`
+1. Composer install deptrac: `composer require valantic-spryker/deptrac --dev`
 2. Run `deptrac -c vendor/valantic-spryker/deptrac.yaml` to analyze your project.